Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image By: freddie10, Pixabay

 What makes the situation worse is how readily available natural preservatives are.
 Vitamin C and vitamin E are commonly used natural alternatives.
-Rosemary oil is another ingredient that enjoys the same positive effects without proving dangerous for your best friend.
+Rosemary oil is another ingredient that enjoys the same positive effects without being dangerous for your best friend.

 BHA And BHT Dog Food Ingredients

 BHA and BHT have been used since the 1940s and 1950s.
 They have been added to human and pet foods and are a synthetic alternative to the likes of vitamin C and vitamin E antioxidant preservatives.
-These preservatives do slow the oxidation process, but both have been called out for causing tumors and potentially being carcinogens.
+These preservatives do slow the oxidation process, but both have been called out for potentially being carcinogens.

 Related reads: